raysan5/game_project_template/CONVENTIONS.md

 ## C++ Coding Style Conventions

-Those are the conventions used on this project template-
+Here it is a list with some of the conventions used in this project template:

 Code element | Convention | Example
 --- | :---: | ---